What if you suddenly knew how to overcome fear of rejection, and it felt easy?

 Yes, we do.
 We like men who are comfortable in their own skin, men who are the source of their own happiness and fulfillment.

 There’s one guy I’m thinking of who we’ll call Hank, and he exemplifies this really well.
-He knows what to do about fear of rejection, and you’re about to learn from him.
+He knows what to do about fear of rejection and the negative feelings that accompany that, and you’re about to learn from him.

 Because this confident, relaxed guy intuitively understands how to handle fear of rejection, he gets a continual flow of good vibes from women wherever he goes.